 Allow reordering of accounts.
 Tracked in bug 418551.

 Thunderbird top level UI is currently part of the chrome UI.
 With the target set on becoming a super fat privileged web application, this needs to be rethought: web applications live in content.
 It’s also become clear that the platform support for many features one can use in a web page using web technologies is implemented in a way essentially requiring the “page” to be located in a browser element (e.g. form controls and validation), and accessed through http (localStorage etc.).
 We should investigate to what degree we can move our chrome UI basically into a tabbrowser.
 Making sure we’re treated as an http accessed web page will enable many features without hacks: localStorage, IndexedDB, CSP etc. - even simple functionality such as opening new windows have caused breakage recently.

 For add-ons wanting good access to modifying the UI, this would be a significant win, since WebExtensions are primarily designed for modifying content.

 Requires investigation of feasibility.

 Internally Thunderbird is using mailbox: and imap: etc. URI references to access the mail data.
-This area has proven to be very problematic especially during the last year.
-To eliminate much of these problems, we will separate out the data access providing that through IndexedDB database or over an HTTP internal API instead.
+This area has proven to be very problematic.
+To eliminate much of these problems, we should separate out the data access providing that through IndexedDB database or over an HTTP internal API instead.
 This will make back-end/front-end separation much cleaner, and of course more webby.

 Requires investigation of feasibility.
-But can fairly easily be done is small pieces.
+But can fairly easily be done in pieces.

 oEmbed/Twitter Card/Open Graph support: bug 1572648